PennLINC/xcp_d/docs/usage.rst

 .. important::

-   ``xcp_d`` will automatically perform non-aggressive denoising with any nuisance-regressor option that uses AROMA regressors
+   XCP-D will automatically perform non-aggressive denoising with any nuisance-regressor option that uses AROMA regressors
    (e.g., ``aroma`` or ``aroma_gsr``).